-With so many Winnipeg hotels to choose from, booking the best one for your upcoming trip can feel overwhelming.
+With so many hotels in Winnipeg to choose from, booking the best one for your upcoming trip can feel overwhelming.

 There are just so many great Winnipeg neighborhoods in which to stay, and so many levels of comfort and amenities to consider.
 So, to help you out, I’ve listed below the best Winnipeg hotels and what makes each of them tick.

 I am a local who grew up just a few hours from Winnipeg, I spent many weekends in the city as a kid and teenager, staying in many hotels in the process.
 Even now, as an adult who’s local to Winnipeg, I love having a staycation and booking myself into one of Winnipeg’s finest.

 So, whether you’re preparing for a luxury night out, a business trip, or a budget backpacking adventure, I’ve got you covered for where to stay in Winnipeg and the best hotels in each neighborhood while enjoying some of the best things to do in Winnipeg.